xsolla/store-ue4-sdk/Documentation/Autogen/mainpage.md

 *   managing user attributes
 *   user account

-The `XsollaStoreSubsystem` class includes methods to implement the following features:
+The UXsollaStoreSubsystem class includes methods to implement the following features:
 *   selling virtual items, virtual currency, and subscriptions
 *   managing an in-game store
 *   managing a shopping cart
 *   working with promotional campaigns (discounts, coupons, and promo codes)

-The `XsollaInventorySubsystem `class includes methods to implement the following features:
+The UXsollaInventorySubsystem class includes methods to implement the following features:
 *   managing user inventory
 *   managing cross-platform inventory
 *   managing virtual currency balance

-The `XsollaStoreSubsystem` and `XsollaLoginSubsystem` are wrapper classes for the standard [IHttpRequest](https://docs.unrealengine.com/en-US/API/Runtime/HTTP/Interfaces/IHttpRequest/index.html) class.
+The UXsollaStoreSubsystem and UXsollaLoginSubsystem are wrapper classes for the standard [IHttpRequest](https://docs.unrealengine.com/en-US/API/Runtime/HTTP/Interfaces/IHttpRequest/index.html) class.
 Since the methods for API calls initiate asynchronous requests to the Xsolla servers, they use [delegates](https://docs.unrealengine.com/en-US/ProgrammingAndScripting/ProgrammingWithCPP/UnrealArchitecture/Delegates/index.html) as parameters.
 Delegates are called when a response is received from the server.

 ### Data and classes for working with API